 The social issues we are faced with today, such as resource and energy issues resulting from population increases, as well as climate change and environmental problems, are becoming more diverse and complex than ever.
-Toshiba Group focuses on four areas that support people's lives and society, namely Energy System Solutions, Infrastructure System Solutions, Storage & Electronic Devices Solutions, and Industrial ICT Solutions, contributing to a sustainable society through the creation of new values using reliable technology.
+Toshiba Group focuses on areas that support people's lives and society when selecting R&D themes with a view to contributing to the realization of the SDGs, namely Energy System Solutions, Infrastructure System Solutions, Storage & Electronic Devices Solutions, and Industrial ICT Solutions, and will create new values using reliable technology.

 In the area of Energy System Solutions, we will promote the safe and stable supply and efficient use of conventional energy.
 In addition, we will contribute to realizing a low-carbon society by providing the world with technology and services that create, distribute and store clean energy, including sustainable energy and hydrogen.
-In the area of Infrastructure System Solutions, we will provide highly reliable technologies and services to a wide range of customers supporting society and industry, including public infrastructure, buildings and facilities, and railroad and industrial systems with the aim of realizing a safe, secure and reliable society.
-In Storage & Electronic Devices Solutions, with a view to building infrastructure for a Big Data society, we will develop cutting-edge technologies—including new semiconductor and storage products—for various industries, such as storage, industrial and automotive applications, and the IoT.
+In the area of Infrastructure System Solutions, we will provide highly reliable technologies and services to a wide range of customers supporting society and industry, including public infrastructure, buildings and facilities, and railroad and industrial systems with the aim of realizing a safe, secure, and reliable society.
+In Storage & Electronic Devices Solutions, with a view to building infrastructure for a Big Data society, we will develop new cutting-edge semiconductors for various domains, such as storage for data centers, industrial and automotive applications.
 In the area of Industrial ICT Solutions, we will work together with customers to create digital services using the IoT and AI that make the most of our industrial know-how.

 Toshiba Group Research & Development Structure

 Major R&D bases in Japan and overseas